Spot Testing

 What is spot testing?
 (Patch Testing)

 Spot testing is getting to know if you have allergies to the adhesives used by a lash tech.
 All lash technicians use different glue.
-If you are unsure that you have allergies to any adhesives or cyanoacrylate adhesives, I recommended a spot test 48 hours before our lash sessions.
+If you are unsure if you have allergies to any adhesives or cyanoacrylate adhesives, I recommend a spot test 48 hours before our lash sessions.

 I recommend a spot test when…